GoogleCloudPlatform/functions-framework-dotnet/docs/packages.md

 at the cost of convenience.

-If you take this approach, it's entirely up to you whether you depend on the Google.Cloud.Functions.Framework package.
+If you take this approach, it's entirely up to you whether you depend on the OpenFunction.Framework package.
 If you include the dependency and implement `IHttpFunction`, you can switch freely between your custom code and the hosting package.
 Likewise you may wish to use the adapters to perform the boilerplate request parsing for CloudEvents.
-But no server-side code will treat your function differently based on whether or not it happens to depend on Google.Cloud.Functions.Framework.
+But no server-side code will treat your function differently based on whether or not it happens to depend on OpenFunction.Framework.